Yeeloman/GhostInk/README.md

 # GhostInk

-**GhostInk** is a Python utility to streamline debugging and etch(task) tracking by printing detailed file information for each call.
-This tool eliminates the need to manually add `print` statements and hunt for line numbers or file names, providing an organized, colorful output to track etches, debug info, and errors across your project.
+**GhostInk** is a Python utility to streamline debugging and entry(task) tracking by printing detailed file information for each call.
+This tool eliminates the need to manually add `print` statements and hunt for line numbers or file names, providing an organized, colorful output to track entries, debug info, and errors across your project.

 ---